researchapps/sherlock/pvacseq/README.md

 the cluster) we will show how to do it there.

 ### Interact with the Software
-If you want an interactive shell to have the python environment active to play around, you can do:
+If you want an interactive shell to have a general interactive environment active to play around, you can do:

 ```
 docker run -it vanessa/sherlock:pvacseq shell pvacseq